lpolish/luispulidocom-new-blog/CHESS_INTEGRATION_PLAN.md

 ## Next Steps: Enabling Play vs AI with Local Stockfish

+## Next Steps: Enabling Play vs AI with Local Stockfish (Optimized Loading Strategy)

-To optimize the "Play vs AI" experience and avoid backend calls, we will use a local Stockfish engine (WebAssembly) in the browser.
+To optimize the "Play vs AI" experience and avoid backend calls, we will use a local Stockfish engine in the browser, prioritizing support for WebAssembly (WASM), then JavaScript, and finally falling back to an API if needed.
 Here is the updated implementation guide:

 ### Part A: Setup and Authentication